-Using AirPrint, people can wirelessly print content from your app and use Print Center app to check on a print job.
+Using AirPrint, people can wirelessly print content from your app.

 You can take advantage of built-in support for printing images and PDF content, or you can use printing-specific programming interfaces to do custom formatting and rendering. iOS handles printer discovery and the scheduling and execution of print jobs on the selected printer.